EurKEY

 EurKEY is a multilingual keyboard layout which is intended for Europeans, programmers and translators and was developed by Steffen Brüntjen and published under the GPL free software license.
 It is available for common desktop operating systems such as Windows, Mac OS X and Linux.

 Since the release of xkeyboard-config version 2.12 (May 2014), a component of the X Window System, EurKEY is directly selectable in many Linux distributions without the need of installing additional packages.

 Overview

-The original motivation behind the creation of EurKEY was to allow non-native English-speaking programmers to use the US layout, which is advantageous for programming, while still writing in their own native language without changing their keyboard layout anytime they need write in their mother tongue.
+The original motivation behind the creation of EurKEY was to allow non-native English-speaking programmers to use the US layout, which is advantageous for programming, while still writing in their own native language without changing their keyboard layout anytime they need to write in their mother tongue.
 In many national layouts, for example, { and } are on the row of numbers and not on the top row of letters and thus closer to the home row.